Scholarships

 • The Bursar’s office provides us the date when they would like the scholarship checks sent to them.
 Scholarship funds are generally posted to student accounts within two weeks after financial aid census occurs.
 However, the bursar’s office is notified when a student is receiving a scholarship and an internal memo is placed on your account with a notification of the scholarship.

-• If the number of credits a student indicates that they plan to take differs from the total credits for which they register, or the student drops classes, this could affect the student’s scholarship award.
-Please contact the Scholarships office to discuss your situation with our staff.
+• If the number of credits a student indicates that they plan to take differs from the total credits for which they register, the student drops classes, or the student does not take all their classes at CT State Manchester, this could affect the student’s scholarship award.

 • No. Unused funds are returned to MCC Foundation.
+You can always apply again when you are ready to return.

 • If your home school is a different CT State campus, or a different college/university you are not eligible for an MCC Foundation scholarship.
 MCC Foundation scholarships only support students who are enrolled in a degree/certificate program at CT State Manchester and the classes taken at CT State Manchester.